APRS dedicate the Sound Fellowship Lunch 2016 to Sir George Martin

 “It was obvious from day one how incredible the sound was.
 Listen to the Police album ‘Synchronicity’.
 It sums it up.
 Nothing for a long time came anywhere close to what that desk could do sonically.”

 For more than a decade the console in AIR’s Montserrat studio (which gave the console its title) was used to record the biggest names in music.
-AIR went on to order a further two of these console for London.
+AIR went on to order a further two of these consoles for London.
 The Montserrat studio was put out of action in 1989 by Hurricane Hugo which destroyed 90% of the island’s buildings and the desk was sold to A & M in Los Angeles.
 Another was sold to Bryan Adams and AIR kept the third.
 All three are still in service.

 AMS Neve’s links with AIR and Abbey Road remain strong.
 Alongside the Montserrat console, George had chosen a new Neve 88RSP2 and a DFC (Digital Film Console), the 88R further developing the Monserrat lineage.
-At Sir George’s earlier home, Abbey Road, three of the five studios are centred around Neve consoles and in addition it has now upgraded one of these to the latest in the highly-successful DFC series.
+At Sir George’s earlier home, Abbey Road, three of the five studios are centred around Neve consoles and in addition, it has now upgraded one of these to the latest in the highly-successful DFC series.

 Simon Campbell is head of technical services at Abbey Road Studios.
-He said: “Abbey Road has a long history of innovation and this is maintained by working closely with manufacturers and keeping up to date with upgrades
+He said: “Abbey Road has a long history of innovation and this is maintained by working closely with manufacturers and keeping up to date with upgrades.

 “This made it vital to upgrade to the latest DSP and DFC3D software for our DFC Gemini to improve performance, provide new features and open doorways to new technologies such as Dolby Atmos™.
 The upgrade went smoothly and we look forward to putting the new system through its paces”.

 AMS Neve’s continuing philosophy is all about constantly pushing the boundaries, carrying on the working practices which led to the Monserrat console with Sir George.
-Mark Crabtree explained: “It’s like a Jacob’s Ladder of sparking conversations with our incredibly creative user base.
+Mark Crabtree explained: “It’s like Jacob’s Ladder of sparking conversations with our incredibly creative user base.
 We come up with an idea, they add to it and vice versa.
-Basically we do everything we can to give our users “that edge” which leads to greater artistic and commercial success in both music and film”.
+Basically, we do everything we can to give our users “that edge” which leads to greater artistic and commercial success in both music and film”.

 Having grown up deeply in love with the soundtrack of Sir George Martin’s remarkable productions, Mark Crabtree says “It was one of the greatest moments of my life when this master of his art presented me with a Fellowship of the APRS in 2013.
 As it happens it was the last occasion on which Sir George presented the awards himself and I count myself incredibly lucky to have had that honour.
 We all miss him and his leadership greatly and look forward to honouring him at the upcoming lunch with a host of those he has inspired over his long and legendary career.”